 - Badass Longcoat: Every Bond has worn at least one in cold weather, and they add to his presence.

 - Bond One-Liner: Well, yeah.
 He's the Trope Namer after all.
-Being a Deadpan Snarker, he uses humor as a shield and a weapon.
-He is skilled at making cutting remarks that reveal the insecurities of others or mock death, danger and risk so he can intimidate people who are a threat to him.
+Being a Deadpan Snarker, he uses humour as a shield and a weapon.
+He is skilled at making cutting remarks that reveal the insecurities of others or mock death, danger, and risk so he can intimidate people who are a threat to him.

 - Born Lucky: How else can you describe a man who has only been shot twice in the entire film canon.